 Can you turn up the heat just a few more degrees?
 Can you be just a little bit better?
 Not a lot, just a little.
 Can you be just a little more patient, kind, cheerful, helpful?
 Can you get up and put just a little more effort into your workouts?

-In the military we had it drilled into our psyche: In the heat of battle, you will not rise to the occasion.
-You'll fall back on your training!
+In the military we had it drilled into our psyche: In the heat of battle, you will not rise to the occasion, you will fall back on your training!

 Train well for your marathons, and in life, and you'll not be required to rise to the occasion!

 What ever you can dream of and believe in, you can achieve.
 You can only have as much as you can reach for.
-Reach for it, stretch!
+Be outrageous and reach for it, stretch!

 You are truly extraordinary, a unique person, capable of so much.